 4. Stop and Smell the Coffee

 There’s an expression in neuroscience: Neurons that fire together wire together.
 This means that new patterns of thought can change the physiology of our brains.
 So while we can’t ignore bad news, we can train our brains to become more alert to good information.
-When you notice a positive detail in yourself or someone else, or your environment, try savoring it for at least ten seconds.
-Most of these observations will be as simple as ‘the sun is shining’ or ‘this coffee tastes good,’ but do this a handful of times each day and you’ll feel an emotional shift.” —Rick Hanson, Ph.D., neuropsychologist.
+When you notice a positive detail in yourself, someone else, or your environment, try savoring it for at least ten seconds.
+Most of these observations will be as simple as ‘the sun is shining’ or ‘this coffee tastes good,’ but do this a handful of times each day and you’ll feel an emotional shift.

-All in all, you must put extra effort into truly valuing all the good and positive aspects of your life.
-It helps you to not be overcome by the negative.
-Even when you are facing a multitude of objectively negative situations, you can try to appreciate the positive aspects of your life, regardless of how small they may be.
+All in all, we must put extra effort into truly valuing all the good and positive aspects of our lives so that we are not overcome by the negative.
+Even when facing a multitude of objectively negative situations, we can always try to appreciate the positive aspects, regardless of how small they may be.

 If you look the right way, you can see that the whole world is a garden.